Turkish President casts self as heir to reformer who died on gallows

 "Erdogan sees himself as a political actor with a historic mission: to rebuild the republic using the country's majority as its foundation," said Etyen Mahcupyan, a columnist at the pro-government newspaper Aksam, who has advised Erdogan.

-Critics warn Erdogan's aggressive style has cooled foreign allies and polarised Turks along sectarian lines.
+Critics warn Erdogan's aggressive style has cooled foreign allies and polarized Turks along sectarian lines.
 Concentrating more power in his hands could fracture the country, they say.

-Erdogan - who remains Turkey's most popular politician - faced down massive anti-government protests last year organised by mainly young, secular-minded opponents over his perceived authoritarian and conservative tendencies.
+Erdogan - who remains Turkey's most popular politician - faced down massive anti-government protests last year organized by mainly young, secular-minded opponents over his perceived authoritarian and conservative tendencies.

 'DICTATORIAL' LEADERSHIP